What should you eat if your goal is to gain muscle mass

 Remember what you read above.

-“You can use exactly the same foods, regardless of the objective, you always need to change the amounts, in this case for more.”
+?You can use exactly the same foods, regardless of the purpose, you always need to change the amounts, in this case for more.?

-Second, these are the recommended foods to support your diet, which doesn't mean they should be the only foods you use on a daily basis.
+Second, these are the recommended foods to base your diet on, which doesn't mean they should be the only foods you use on a daily basis.

 Again, these are sources of quality protein, complex carbohydrates and essential fats.

 Now, in addition to adding red meats and fatty fish, don't you change anything else?